State Bank of India: Listings and shareholding

-As 30th September 2025, the Government of India held a 55.50% equity shares in SBI.
+As 30-September-2025, the Union of India held a 55.50% equity shares in SBI.
 The equity shares of SBI are listed on the Bombay Stock Exchange, where it is a constituent of the BSE SENSEX index, and the National Stock Exchange of India, where it is a constituent of the NIFTY 50.
 Its Global Depository Receipts (GDRs) are listed on the London Stock Exchange.
+Since the Union of India holds about 55% stake in SBI, and is the biggest shareholder of the bank, a payment of Rs.
+8813 was handed over to Nirmala Sitharaman, the finance minister of India on 08-June-2026 as dividend payment.

 Employees

-SBI is one of the largest employers in the world with 232,296 employees as of 31 March 2024.
+SBI is one of the largest employers in the world with 2,32,296 employees as of 31-March-2024.
 Out of the total workforce, the representation of women employees is nearly 27%.
 The percentage of officers, associates, and subordinate staff was 47%, 38%, and 13% respectively on the same date.
 Each employee contributed a net profit of ₹2620460 during FY 2023-24.
+As of March-2026, the percentage of women employees in State Bank of India crossed 28.5%.
+6,129 persons with disabilities were also provided employment with SBI.
+The current chairperson of SBI is Mr. Challa Sreenivasulu Setty.